machal/cssmine-content/nastroje-npm-bower.md

 ===============================

 Two package managers?
 This might be a pretty pickle for novices.
-In the following paragraphs, you will find out when to use nom and when Bower.
+In the following paragraphs, you will find out when to use npm and when Bower.

 When dealing with UI, you can use these two managers for installing two types of
 packages: